Tag: Andrew Stephenson

 The below Parliamentary question was asked by Andrew Stephenson on 2016-09-02.

-To ask the Secretary of State for Business, Energy and Industrial Strategy, whether his Department has made an assessment of the (a) benefits and (b) risks of using electrical socket safety covers or inserts.
+To ask the Secretary of State for Business, Energy and Industrial Strategy, what representations he has received on the potential introduction of a ban on electrical socket safety covers or inserts.

 Margot James